 Not all remote learning is created equal.
 A personalized or small-group online learning experience sure beats a droning voice behind a PowerPoint presentation.

 So, if your child is growing tired of learning online in a class of 30 or so kids or needs a change of pace, it might be a good idea to look into enrichment opportunities.
+(And here are some tips when it comes to Zoom for kids, touching on both safety and etiquette.)

 Talk to your child about what they feel is missing from their routine.
 Maybe it's the opportunity to collaborate and socialize with peers, perhaps it's that they need the material presented differently to really engage with it.
 There are tons of resources for alternative learning online out there, and throwing something new into the mix could be just what the doctor ordered.